Address

 Under the Turkish tax system, all taxable entities are subject to the same dividend withholding tax rate, which is 15% and is applied to profits after taxation.
 Favorable dividend withholding tax rates exist due to Turkey’s Double Taxation Treaties.

 Foreign investors are free to transfer dividends abroad in accordance with the Foreign Direct Investment Law.
-However, the Turkish Commercial Code legal reserve requirements must also be met.
+However, the Turkish Commercial Code’s legal reserve requirements must also be met.

 There are no restrictions with respect to dividend payments under the Foreign Exchange legislation, but the dividend withholding tax has to be paid before repatriation.
 This will be checked by the banks used for the transfer.

-You may reach our accountants and lawyers for Turkish Dividend Tax Law Services by sending an email or through our Contact page.
+You may reach our accountants and lawyers for Turkish dividend tax law services by visiting our Contact page.